ishk23/artistry/README.md

 # Artistry

-Artistry is an Ethereum based dapp for artists to post with anonymity
+Artistry is an Ethereum based dapp for artists to get tipped for their work
 ## Installation

 Clone the repository's master branch and run